 Companies that want to sell medical devices or IVD products in Brazil must comply with Brazilian Good Manufacturing Practice (GMP) quality system requirements.
 The requirements for medical devices are specified in Brazilian resolution RDC 16/2013.

-In 2009, Brazil's regulatory agency (ANVISA) issued a resolution, RDC 25/2009, that made Brazilian GMP certification mandatory for many medical device manufacturers starting May 22, 2010.
+In 2009, Brazil's regulatory agency (ANVISA) issued a resolution, RDC 25/2009, that made Brazilian GMP certification mandatory for many medical device manufacturers.
 With ANVISA’s release of RDC 15/2014, B-GMP certification is only required for Class III and IV medical device and IVD manufacturers.

 ANVISA conducts inspections of domestic and foreign medical device manufacturers in order to determine compliance with Brazil GMP regulations.
 ANVISA will only approve the registration upon successful completion of an audit.
 For more details on the ANVISA approval process, see our regulatory chart.